Nufflee/EPIC/README.md

 (Note: this also works perfectly on Ubuntu WSL with an X Server for QEMU)

-If you're using and Ubuntu / Debian based OS you can just run these commands to do all of the reuqired setup of the dependencies etc.
+If you're using and Ubuntu / Debian based OS you can just run these commands to do all of the required setup of the dependencies etc.

 ```sh
 sudo apt update